Research-Based

 Best Ginseng Supplements

-Ginseng is a type of plant belonging to the genus Panax.
-This type of plant is found in North America and parts of Asia (Korea and Siberia).
-Ginseng is often used in Chinese medicine practices and holistic medicine practices.
-Ginseng contains compounds known as ginsenosides, which boast a lot of different benefits.
+Ginseng belongs to the genus Panax and grows naturally in North America and parts of Asia (Korea and Siberia).
+This herb plays a central role in Chinese and holistic medicine practices.
+Ginseng contains active compounds called ginsenosides, which deliver numerous health benefits.

 harvested Ginseng